Our Shareholders Agreement template:

 - Shareholders Agreement for use when you have more than 2 shareholders.

 So you can simply pick and use the version you need.
 Each comes with its own guide to help you complete it.
-The guide walks you through the shareholders agreement clause by clause.
-You will know what each clause’s purpose is and how to fill it in.
+The guide walks you through the shareholders agreement clause by clause, so it is much more than just a checklist of the matters to include.
+You will know what each clause’s purpose is and how to fill it in, by deleting options that do not apply and filling in small details.

 We have not adapted most of our templates specifically for use in Scotland.
-However, this one has, so you can use it for a company that is registered in Scotland.
+However, this one has, so you can use it for a company that is registered in Scotland, as well as one registered in England and Wales.

 How To Draft Your Shareholders Agreement

 Download this shareholders agreement in Word format.
+It is not available as a PDF as it will be much easier to edit in Word format.
 Once downloaded, edit it to your requirements.

 The download includes great guidance notes.
 They take you through each clause in the agreement for absolute clarity.
-This makes completing the final document simple.
-You should allow for an hour to complete the document.
+This makes completing the final shareholders agreement simple for you.
+As an example, you should allow for around an hour to complete the document.

 The agreement is 14 pages in length.
 It provides robust protection for all shareholders, whilst remaining clear and simple to complete.